 Firearm dealers, wholesalers, distributors, and manufacturers all over the country are reporting similar circumstances and unprecedented demand.
 It has not, however, been all smooth sailing for the firearm industry.

 Many shooting ranges were forced to close, and events such as competitive shooting gatherings across the country have been canceled or rescheduled.
-Because of international air travel being completely shut down for some down or extremely difficult, even the 2020 Tokyo Olympics have been postponed until 2021, affecting many more competitive shooters.
+Because international air travel is completely shut down for some down or extremely difficult times, even the 2020 Tokyo Olympics have been postponed until 2021, affecting many more competitive shooters.
 Even the NRA annual meeting in Nashville has been canceled.

-In addition to events and gatherings, the firearms training segment has also been all but shut down for some time in locations due to shelter in place orders, or where gatherings of more than a few people are banned.
-Others, while remaining open, have been forced to implement social distancing practices and have taken other steps to be in compliance with state rules and to help mitigate the risk of virus transmission.
+In addition to events and gatherings, the firearms training segment has been shut down for some time in locations due to shelter-in-place orders or where groups of more than a few people are banned.
+While remaining open, others have been forced to implement social distancing practices and have taken other steps to comply with state rules and help mitigate the risk of virus transmission.

-Even retailers, who are enjoying record sales, must now deal with the challenges of depleted inventory, long lines of customers, and enforcing social distancing mandates.
+Even retailers enjoying record sales must now deal with the challenges of depleted inventory, long lines of customers, and enforcing social distancing mandates.
 There is also the challenge due to employee illness from the usual flu season, ongoing health concerns about exposure at work, more fatigue due to long hours and irregular shifts, and the overall stress about everything right now.

 Many companies have reported the same problems, such as fewer employees showing up for work due to illnesses or precautions.
-Many employees have mixed feelings on the situations, with some that are happy with the opportunities of work with plenty of overtime to make even more money, while there are others that are scared or cautious of coming to work out of fear of exposure.
+Many employees have mixed feelings about the situation, with some happy with the opportunities to work with plenty of overtime to make even more money.
+At the same time, others are scared or cautious of coming to work out of fear of exposure.
 Many companies are doing the best they can to juggle employee staffing with the increased demand from customers.

-Firearm-related companies are still focused on implementing precautionary health and safety measures while working overtime at full production in order to ship guns, ammo, and supplies to retailers as soon as they can.
-Even now, demand continues to outrun the supply.
+Firearm-related companies are still focused on implementing preventive health and safety measures while working overtime at total production to ship guns, ammo, and supplies to retailers as soon as possible.
+Even now, demand continues to outrun supply.

-Many companies have taken to social media to reassure their customers, telling them that they are doing everything possible to deal with the situation in the best possible way.
-But even with the reassurances, many customers have no idea when they will see many of the products they desire catch back up with the demand.
+Many companies have taken to social media to reassure their customers, telling them they are doing everything possible to deal with the situation in the best possible way.
+But even with the reassurances, many customers have yet to determine when they will see many of the products they desire to catch up with the demand.

 New Buyers in the Market

-Anyone that can be welcomed into the world of firearms is welcome, as many that were previously against guns and supported more gun laws had their eyes opened to things that they probably did not know a lot about.
+Anyone who can be welcomed into the world of firearms is welcome, as many who were previously against guns and supported more gun laws had their eyes opened to things they probably did not know much about.

-Even as many Americans were struggling with the challenges that the COVID-19 brought with it, many of which went out and bought firearms, it did not stop anti-gun movements and media outlets from trying their hardest to discourage it.
-Of course, United States senators and representatives that are against firearms tried to use the pandemic to push their agendas as well.
-But try as they might, we have been seeing record numbers of gun sales and Americans are buying guns left and right.
+Even as many Americans were struggling with the challenges that COVID-19 brought with it, many of them went out.
+They bought firearms, but it did not stop anti-gun movements and media outlets from trying their hardest to discourage it.
+Of course, United States senators and representatives against firearms also attempted to use the pandemic to push their agendas.
+But try as they might, we have seen record numbers of gun sales, and Americans are buying guns left and right.

 But even with the increased demand and unprecedented challenges, many companies in the firearm industry have taken the challenges head-on, and many have even stepped up to help the fight against the virus and lack of supplies.
 For example, after one of Remington’s manufacturing plants was forced to shut down, the company offered the facility as a place to produce respirators and other medical supplies.

-Other companies have done the same, turning potential problems into the opportunity to help their communities.
-Otis Technology is a company that produces gun cleaning and maintenance products, but after being forced to lay off a large portion of its employees due to the new orders and the virus, teamed up with another company to start to produce hand sanitizer.
+Other companies have done the same, turning potential problems into opportunities to help their communities.
+Otis Technology is a company that produces gun cleaning and maintenance products.
+Still, after being forced to lay off a significant portion of its employees due to the new orders and the virus, it teamed up with another company to start to produce hand sanitizer.

-Versacarry, a holster company, put its own team of engineers to work on figuring out how to easily produce face masks and other protective equipment instead of their usual firearm projects.
-Even during this time of crazy demand and uncertain futures, quality companies in this industry have stepped up and provided assistance because they were willing to help get the country moving again.
+Versacarry, a holster company, put its engineers to work on figuring out how to quickly produce face masks and other protective equipment instead of their usual firearm projects.
+Even during this crazy demand and uncertain future, quality companies in this industry have stepped up and assisted because they were willing to help get the country moving again.

 A Look at the Future

 So why exactly is all of this happening?
-Why has the firearms industry been so greatly impacted during this time of a pandemic and health issues?
-In most people’s honest opinion, it is motivated by things such as fear and uncertainty.
+Why has the firearms industry been so significantly impacted during the pandemic and health issues?
+In most people’s honest opinion, it is motivated by fear and uncertainty.

-There are fears among the general population that there will be increases in crime, especially as many felons are being released from prisons across the country and the police departments are thought by some to be running thin on employees and support.
+There are fears among the general population that crime will increase, especially as many felons are being released from prisons across the country, and some think the police departments are running thin on employees and support.

 Is there anything good that has come out of this situation?
-Some might say that there are plenty of good things that this pandemic has brought to light.
-There are a lot of potential positive impacts from the COVID-19, such as people who have never owned a gun before are now buying guns, and there are sure to be a portion of them that end up with a big interest in firearms in general.
+There are plenty of good things that this pandemic has brought to light.
+There are a lot of potential positive impacts from COVID-19, such as people who have never owned a gun before now buying guns, and there is sure to be a portion of them that end up with a significant interest in firearms in general.

-There is plenty of uncertainty that comes from not knowing what is going in the future, whether that is a day from now or a month from now.
-Everyone in the country is stressed right now, and uncertain about what the future might hold after these strange and unprecedented times.
+Plenty of uncertainty comes from not knowing what is going on in the future, whether a day from now or a month from now.
+Everyone in the country is stressed and uncertain about the future after these strange and unprecedented times.

-No one can predict when all of this will end, or even how it will all end.
-There is no telling what kind of lasting effects this will have on our health and financial wellbeing, although it is safe to say with a strong sense of confidence that our lives, as well as the firearms industry, have been changed forever.
+No one can predict when all of this will end or even how it will all end.
+There is no telling what kind of lasting effects this will have on our health and financial well-being, although it is safe to say with a strong sense of confidence that our lives and the firearms industry have been changed forever.